xerzax/jestha-2/readMe.txt

 serifs- chucho vako in newpapers and all ,for web sans serif link cha vane family lagaidine link and if link nai chaina vane comma pachi ko family font lagcha

+for the distorted image- size bigrela for css tasks, we have object fit for images not to disorient. object fit cover display flex- to drive it to center- justify content center- align items body - height- 100vh - view height - device ko total flex direction colum garyo vane direction reverse huncha